All Episodes

 Let's fix ours.

-If America doesn't succeed, it no longer is a shining hill on the s uh uh city on the hill, then people start to think that democracy won't work.
+If America doesn't succeed, it no longer is the shining city on the hill, then people start to think that democracy won't work because there's no example of it working as well as it works in America.

-So we need to be on our best game to lead the work, the the world, to allow it to do what it needs to do to become more democratic like we are.
+So we need to be on our best game to lead the work, the world, to allow it to do what it needs to do to become more democratic like we are.

-And remember, they're not trying to make peace with us, they're not trying to figure it out and work around and you know, to trade with us.
+They're not trying to figure it out and work around and trade with us.

 No, in their mindset, they must destroy us.